bobalicious/amoss/README.md

 * Ensuring that you produce a meaningful test of the behaviour, whilst
 * Limiting the scope of test changes that are required when the implementation of the classes that are being stubbed or tested change.

-The following aims to describe when to each of the constructs, roughly referencing the types of Test Doubles that are described in Gerard Meszaros's book "xUnit Test Patterns".
+The following aims to describe when to each of the constructs, roughly referencing the types of "Test Doubles" that are described in Gerard Meszaros's book "xUnit Test Patterns".

-### Test Double
+### Test Stub

 Is the least brittle of the constructs, allowing any method to be called, potentially with any parameters.
 In most cases, some return values for some methods will be specified.

-Typically used to 'stub out' an object that is not the focus of the test.
+Typically used to replace ('stub out') an object that is not the focus of the test, but on which the test relies, often in order to direct the object under test into a specificaly required behaviour.

 That is, the object provides some functionality that means that the test can run, but it is not the calling of methods on this object that define the behaviour that is being tested.